Medical Policy: 07.01.61

 An individual has undergone careful screening, including evaluation by a multi-disciplinary team that confirms the existence of one of the following conditions:

-Documentation in the medical record of the failure of 6 months of conservative treatment modalities (pharmacologic, surgical, psychological or physical therapies), if appropriate and not contraindicated; and
+Documentation in the medical record of the failure of 6 months of conservative treatment modalities (pharmacological, surgical, psychological or physical therapies), unless judged to be unsuitable or contraindicated; and

 Psychological evaluation has been obtained and there is documentation stating the pain is not psychologic in origin; and